dfxyz/CandyPaper.vim/README.md

 CandyPaper.vim
 ================================================
 Light and dark color schemes for **Vim**.

-See [CandyPaper](https://github.com/dfxyz/CandyPaper), color schemes for other software.
+See [CandyPaper](https://github.com/dfxyz/CandyPaper), color schemes for other applications.

 ## Installation

 Just put 'CandyPaper.vim' into the 'colors' directory.
 Or use a bundle manager.

 Then, add this into your `~/.vimrc`: